shashankmishraa/HR-ai-system/README.md

 ---

 ## Credits
-Developed by **Shashank Mishra** — BE AIML, Vasai, Maharashtra, India.
+Developed by **Shashank Mishra** — BE AIML, Vasai, Maharashtra,India.